 • Active navigational warnings

 • General navigational warnings

-The Norwegian Coastal Administration coordinates and transmits around 600 navigational warnings inside Norwegian waters annually.
+The Norwegian Coastal Administration coordinates and transmits around 750 coastal warnings inside Norwegian waters annually.

 The responsibility for distributing information on conditions that are of significance to safe navigation to mariners is based on the Plan for the worldwide navigational warning system, published by the UN's International Maritime Organisation (IMO).
-This plan has been ratified by Norway, and in 1979 the Norwegian Coastal Administration was assigned responsibility as the national coordinator of the navigational warning system (NAVCO).
+This plan has been ratified by Norway, and in 1979 the Norwegian Coastal Administration was assigned responsibility as the national coordinator of navigational warnings.